EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 ![](Images/Step7.6%20-%20Scheduled%20and%20running%20pipeline.JPG)

 ## Step 8: Documentation
-I created a screencast showing the entire process of the working ML application and produced a README file documenting the main steps of the project.
+I created a screencast showing the entire process of the working ML application and produced a README file documenting the main steps of the project to easily share the project with others.

 ## Screen Recording
 A link to the screencast on Youtube: